Skip to main content

 Production

-Lentiviral preparations are produced in a 293T cell line using the 2nd generation psPAX2 and pMD2.G packaging system developed by the Trono lab.
-Cell culture medium (OptiPro SFM) containing lentivirus is first cleared by low speed centrifugation and then by filtration through a 0.45 µm polyethersulfone membrane.
+Lentiviral preparations are produced in 293T cells using the 2nd generation psPAX2 and pMD2.G packaging system developed by the Trono lab.
+Cell culture medium (OptiPro SFM) containing lentivirus is first cleared by low-speed centrifugation and then by filtration through a 0.45 µm polyethersulfone (PES) membrane.
 The preparations are then aliquoted, frozen, and stored at -80 °C.

 Titer